GBerardi/time-efficiency/README.md

 ```

 ## Loops and repeated calls
-Reduce the operations inside a loop or a function that is called many times to the only needed ones.
+- Reduce the operations inside a loop or a function that is called many times to the only needed ones.
 Everything that can be done in a different part of the code should be moved away.
+- Avoid array operations inside loops as they are normally very costly (array creation, append, ...)

 ## Training
 Data loader num_workers may reduce epoch training time, but not in all cases ...